 - Students complete community nutrition education in schools and/or social service agencies such as homeless shelters and food banks.

-- The application of principles and practices in management occurs in school foodservice establishments in the St. Louis metro area.
+- The application of principles and practices in management occurs in school foodservice establishments in a local school district.

 Fontbonne University's Dietetics Graduate Successes